zwawrzaszek/TEAM/readme.txt

 1. Make at least 3 constructive comments, in the appropriate channel, about a deliverable you are not the primary responsible party for.
 2. Cleanup of SRS Draft: all divisions fixed, full paragraph descriptions where appropriate, etc (CA only).
+3. SRS diagrams.
-3. Create 2 sequence diagrams for SRS (LT only).
+3.1.
+Create 2 sequence diagrams for SRS (LT only).
+3.2.
+Create 2 UML diagrams for SRS (LUID only).
 4. HLD (LSD, LUID only).
 4.1.
 Finish design summary (HLD 2).
 4.2.
 Add security and hardware divisions (HLD 3.1, 3.2).